Qualytics/userguide/docs/quick-start-guide.md

 #### Step 2: [Profiling](/userguide/glossary/#profiling) the Datastore

-Perform a Profile Operation on your chosen datastore.
-This operation generates valuable metadata insights for all the data assets within the datastore.
+Perform a Profile Operation on your chosen source datastore.
+This operation generates valuable metadata insights for all the data assets within the source datastore.
 It also automatically infers customized data quality checks based on the profiled data.

 ![Generate a Profile](assets/operations/operation-profile-light.png#only-light){: style="width:450px"}
 ![Generate a Profile](assets/operations/operation-profile-dark.png#only-dark){: style="width:450px"}